jwplayer/jwplatform-node/README.md

 ## Linting

 This repository is lintned using ESLint and Prettier.
-To
+Two commands are available for linting:

+- `yarn check-lint`: provides a report but does not apply any fixes
+- `yarn lint`: runs and fixes lint issues.

 ## License